 Attribute Description Default value Name The time in seconds before any test is considerated as un- timeOut known.
-Set it to  to disable the time-out.
-60 The required level to output messages from the test suite. verboseLe Can be one of those values: error, warning, info, info verbose, debug.
-The final report name (without extension). tootowite worked reportNam testsuite-report customPro The extension of the custom properties for each test.
-For in- .properties perticesEiftitissen to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
+Set it to 0 to disable the time-out.
+60 The required level to output messages from the test suite. verboseLe Vecan be one of those values: error, warning, info, info verbose, debug.
+The final report name (without extension). reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties Pertice, it is set to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
 If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
 If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. commonPro The properties to apply to every test of the test suite.
-Those no common properties Common 10 Peoptions might be overridden by the custom properties of each test.
-If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file. label The build label. timestamp of when the test suite TAPET was invoked. productNa The name of the current tested product.
-TestSuite productiva The location of your Java VM to start the test suite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property 5 [harnessScript]). is set, java otherwise.
+Those options might be overridden by the custom properties of no common properties each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file.
+The build label. timestamp of when the test suite label was invoked.
+The name of the current tested product. was mooked: productNa me TestSuite The location of your Java VM to start the test suite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property [harnessScript]). is set, java otherwise.
 The arguments to pass to the Java VM started for each test.
-None. jvmargs The arguments to pass to the Java vivi started for each test.
-The name of the Ant property in which the path of the testsuite RennaltFigoft estored.
-Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml The name of the Ant property in which is store the path of the testsuite Renorth of the final report.
-Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite Result of the test suite ( true or false ), depending if every tests successfully passed the test suite or not.
+None. jvmargs testsuite The name of the Ant property in which the path of the testsuite.report.file Refinal Feport (sestbyed.
+Path is [outputDir]/[label]/ [reportName].xml testsuite The name of the Ant property in which is store the path of the testsuite.report.dir testsuite The name of the Ant property in which you want to have the None Result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
 Ignored tests do not affect this result.
-1 1